gurps-singh/notifications-java-client/DOCUMENTATION.md

 The ID of the notification.
 You can find the notification ID in the response to the [original notification method call](#response).

-You can also find it by signing in to [GOV.UK Notify](https://www.notifications.service.gov.uk).
+You can also find it by signing in to [GOV.UK Notify](https://www.notifications.service.gov.uk) and going to the __API integration__ page.

-1. Sign in to GOV.UK Notify and select __API integration__.
-1. Find the relevant notification in the __Message log__.
-1. Copy the notification ID from the `id` field.

 ### Response